Heart's Cry (horse)

-Heart's Cry (Japanese :ハーツクライ 15 April 2001 – 9 March 2023) was a retired Japanese Thoroughbred racehorse and sire.
+Heart's Cry (Japanese: ハーツクライ, Hepburn: Hātsu Kurai; 15 April 2001 – 9 March 2023) was a retired Japanese Thoroughbred racehorse and sire.
 In a racing career which lasted from January 2004 until November 2006 he ran nineteen times and won five races.
 In his first two seasons he was placed in many important races including the Tokyo Yushun, Takarazuka Kinen and Japan Cup, before recording a 16/1 upset victory over the Japanese Horse of the Year Deep Impact in the Arima Kinen at Nakayama Racecourse in December 2005.
 In the following year Heart's Cry proved himself in international competition, winning the Dubai Sheema Classic in the United Arab Emirates and finishing third in the King George VI and Queen Elizabeth Stakes in Britain.
 After his retirement from racing he became a successful breeding stallion.

 Background

 Heart's Cry was a bay horse with a narrow white blaze and a white sock on his left hind leg, bred by the Yoshida family's Shadai Farm.
 He was sired by Sunday Silence, who won the 1989 Kentucky Derby, before retiring to stud in Japan where he was champion sire on thirteen consecutive occasions.
 His dam Irish Dance was a successful racemare who won the Niigata Daishoten and Niigata Kinen, both Grade III races in Japan.
 The horse was named after a number from the show Riverdance, in reference to his dam's name.